PhilipYip1988/python-tutorials/013_string_byte_bytearray/readme.md

  ## String Encoding

-In a Python string, a string is a collection of 1 letter characters.
-The string can be constructed by enclosing a string of characters in quotations:
+A Python  ```str``` is an abbreviation for a string of unicode characters and is sometimes known as a **unicode string**.
+The string of unicode characters can be constructed by enclosing the string of unicode characters in quotations:

 ```
 greeting = "hello world!"